milena-t/PhD_chapter1/data/functional_annot_eval/my_thoughts.md

 #### C_maculatus

 number of gene families with more than 4 members (upper 5th percentile) = 1106 (of 14402 orthogroups).
-22 unique Gene Groups with functional annotations, these ones appear more than once:
+22 unique Gene Groups with functional annotations, these ones appear at least four times:
 - 9 GFs annotated as : glycolysis and early development (and other)
 - 5 GFs annotated as : detoxification